 VEE topics are not prerequisites to taking actuarial exams and may be fulfilled independently of the exam process, i.e., prior to or concurrent with taking actuarial exams.
-In some cases, however, understanding the material within a VEE topic may help make an exam easier to understand.
-For example, VEE-Economics and VEE-Corporate Finance (VEE- Accounting and Finance after July 1, 2018) will help strengthen candidates' understanding of managerial decision-making and completing these topics prior to taking Exam 9 will make this exam easier to understand.
+In some cases, however, understanding the material within a VEE topic may help make the material for an exam easier to understand.
+For example, VEE-Economics and VEE-Accounting and Finance will help strengthen candidates' understanding of managerial decision-making and completing these topics prior to taking Exam 9 will make material for this exam easier to understand.

-Candidates are encouraged to take Online Course 1 and Online Course 2 immediately after they begin their first propertycasualty employment.
+Candidates are encouraged to take Online Course 1 and Online Course 2 immediately after they begin their first property-casualty insurance-related employment.
 For Exams 5 through 9, the general concepts and knowledge covered on those two Online Courses is often used to establish real-world context for exam questions.
-Thus, it will be helpful for candidates to take the two Online Courses prior to taking CAS Exams 5 through 9, although detailed knowledge is not assumed except as noted below.
+Thus, it will be helpful for candidates to take the two Online Courses prior to taking Exams 5 through 9, although detailed knowledge is not assumed except as noted below.